nhi12345/challenge_spring/README.md

 # Test it
 Go to http://localhost:8080 and test it out by creating a new record.

+# Add Authentication
+Add email of employee into Authorization to call request

 # Connect to database Mongodb
 Go to application.properties change Your `spring.data.mongodb.username`, `spring.data.mongodb.password` to connect Your database Mongodb